Events

 _____________

-Santa Barbara Middle School, Lotus Theater, 1321 Alameda Padre Serra, Santa Barbara, or online via Zoom.
-To join via Zoom, please use our Live Retreats/Special Events Zoom link.
-See below for instructions.
+Santa Barbara Middle School, Lotus Theater, 1321 Alameda Padre Serra, Santa Barbara, or online via our Special Events/Retreats Zoom link.

 Compassion can be sustainable when we open our hearts to ourselves, others, and our beautiful and troubled world.
 During this half-day retreat, Radhule will lead meditations and discussions to help you prevent and manage compassion failure.

-Directions to Middle School: Follow signs to the lower parking lot at the Middle School and take the stairs to the upper floor.
+Directions: Follow signs to the lower parking lot at the Middle School and take the stairs to the upper floor.
 There are some handicapped-marked spaces that can be accessed at the meeting room level.
 Coffee/tea and pastries will be served.
 Attendance is free.
 The suggested donation for this retreat is $30.
 Everyone is welcome.
+This is a great opportunity to learn about heart-opening practices.

 _____________